google-deepmind/mujoco/doc/modeling.rst

 Memory allocation
 ~~~~~~~~~~~~~~~~~

-MuJoCo preallocates all the memory needed at runtime in ``mjData``, and does not access the heap allocator after
+MuJoCo preallocates all the memory needed at runtime in :ref:`mjData`, and does not access the heap allocator after
 model creation.
-Memory in ``mjData`` is allocated by :ref:`mj_makeData` in two contiguous blocks:
+Memory in :ref:`mjData` is allocated by :ref:`mj_makeData` in two contiguous blocks:

   - ``mjData.buffer`` contains fixed-size arrays.
   - ``mjData.arena`` contains dynamically-sized arrays.